Nothing but the Truth (2008 American film): Release

-Nothing but the Truth had its world premiere at the Toronto International Film Festival on September 8, 2008, with members of the cast in attendance.
-A regional premiere was held at Brandeis University in Waltham, Massachusetts, on December 3, 2008.
-The film was initially scheduled for a limited theatrical release in the United States on December 19, 2008, in Los Angeles and New York City.
-However, due to the Yari Film Group filing for Chapter 11 bankruptcy protection, the planned release was canceled, and the film was never distributed theatrically.
+The film received its world premiere at the Toronto International Film Festival on September 8, 2008, with the cast in attendance.
+Cast members were also in attendance for a Boston area premiere on December 3, 2008, at Brandeis University.
+Yari Film Group was to give the film a limited release in the United States (Los Angeles and New York City) on December 19, 2008, but due to the Chapter 11 protection that was filed by the company, Nothing but the Truth was pulled from its scheduled date and has never been released in theaters.

 Home media

-The film was released on DVD by Sony Pictures Home Entertainment on April 28, 2009.
-As of 2025, the film is available on several free streaming services such as Tubi and Pluto TV as distributed by FilmRise.
+Sony Pictures Home Entertainment released the film on DVD on April 28, 2009.

 Reception

 Box office

-Despite its lack of a theatrical release in the United States, Nothing but the Truth was distributed in select international markets.
-It grossed a total of $409,832 at the foreign box office, with its largest market being Italy, where it earned $223,130.
+The film opened in several international markets despite its distribution struggles in the United States.
+It made $409,832 at the foreign box office, with the biggest intake from Italy, where it made $223,130.